 - WIPO — World Intellectual Property Organisation.

-- Patent Attorney Directory — up-to-date information about the main patent attorney firms operating in Australia
+- Patent Attorney Directory — current information on main Australian patent attorney firms

 - Patent Search Online — service for discovering whether your idea is patentable